-I am still far from reaching my hiking goal for the year, but it seemed like an achievement.
+I am still far from reaching my hiking goal for the year, but this seemed like a small achievement.

 I must say that my hike on this section of the trail started rather badly.
 It had taken me just a few minutes walking out of Marlborough Forest to get my feet wet.
-Then, while the forest gave way to the fields, I lost myself.
-I could not find the orange triangles, I continued my way through the field and quickly found myself in the scrub to the waist and stepping into water puddles, again.
+Then, while the forest gave way to the fields, I got lost.
+I could not find the orange triangles, so I continued my way through the field and quickly found myself in the scrub to the waist and stepping into water puddles, again.

-But hey, I still arrived at Burritts Rapids.
+But hey, I still got to Burritts Rapids.
 And there, the Rideau Trail made me walked over the Rideau River and its canal for the first time.

 Burritts Rapids is a cute little hamlet, one of the first built on the banks of the river (towards the end of the 18th century).
 Many of its historic buildings are still standing today, including a church built in 1832.
 When you walk on the main street (which the Rideau Trail follows), you can see plaques on each house and building indicating their year of construction and their historical significance.

 The swing bridge above the canal dates from 1897.
 It is activated by hand.
 And you can still drive over it (if you are not too afraid of the wooden span!).
 I just crossed it on foot.

 The Rideau Trail then follows a long, quiet country road.
 I couldn’t see the canal anymore, but I could hear it and feel it nearby.
 Then I saw it again when the Rideau Trail took me to the Nicholsons Locks.
 The weather was beautiful on this Sunday of August, so the locks were rather busy.
 I sat there for a few minutes to watch the employees at work, manually opening and closing the doors to allow the boats to continue on their way.